tessssssssy/portfolio-site/README.md

 - links to various professional/social accounts - github, linkedin, twitter etc
 - blog page
 - The site should be responsive - with a clean, easy to navigate user interface on both web and mobile
-- An eye-catching color scheme and design (but not to ott)
+- An eye-catching color scheme and design

 Sitemap
 ---